First Name *

 51. The long term profitability of my practice is on an uptrend.

-52. Communication within my company flows smoothly and quickly to the right person with no misunderstandings.
+52. Communication within my practice flows smoothly and quickly to the right person with no misunderstandings.

-53. Our average sale per customer is increasing.
+53. Our average sale per patient is increasing.

 54. Tax payments are usually on the late side.